AmitRoy7781/amitroy7781.github.io/_pages/about.md

 <p align="justify">
 I am a first-year Ph.D. student in the <a href="https://www.cs.purdue.edu/">Purdue Computer Science</a>.
 My research focus is deep learning on graphs and currently working on the graph anomaly detection problem.
-I am fortunate to be advised by  Prof. <a href="https://sites.google.com/view/panli-purdue/home"> Pan Li</a> </p>
+I am extremely fortunate to be advised by  Prof. <a href="https://sites.google.com/view/panli-purdue/home"> Pan Li</a> </p>

 <p align="justify">